grantcodes/terminally-pixelated/README.md

 # Terminally Pixelated

-Terminally Pixelated is a timber based WordPress starter theme with some gulp, Sass, composer and webpack niceties.
+Terminally Pixelated is a timber based WordPress starter theme with some Sass, composer and webpack niceties.

 Developed by [Grant Richmond](http://grant.codes)